JinraeKim/LazyFym.jl/README.md

 Take a look at `src/Envs.jl`.
 ### Performance improvement for simulations with long time span (Todo; experimental)
-(I'm trying to apply some ideas, e.g., `PartitionedSim`, but it seems slower than as I expected.)
+(I'm trying to apply some ideas, e.g., `PartitionedSim`, but it seems slower than expected.)

 ## Interface
 LazyFym provides a Type `Fym`.